ntwo1980/AnkiMindMap/README.md

 # Customize

 If the mind map is big, it will be zoomed out to fit the window.
-You can use following setting to set the size of mindmap.
+You can use following setting at the beginning of note to set the size of mindmap.
 If the last cloze is outside the window, it will be moved into the window automatically.

 ```
 ---